hnahtneyugn/Face-recognition/README.md

 ## Description
 ---
 A full-stack web application using DeepFace to help take attendance for employees of a company, teachers, lecturers from a school, institute, or simply a classroom full of students, using only face recognition.
 This app is deployed via Docker, runs smoothly on Windows, MacOS and Linux machines.
+It is also the final project for the course "AI System Development Practice" in our university, University of Engineering and Technology (UET - VNU).

 ## Technologies Used
 ---